What are endocrine disruptors and where can they be found?

 Did you know that 40% of hygiene and beauty products contain at least 1 endocrine disruptor...?
 Not very reassuring...

-They are present in the form of preservatives, antibacterials, added sun filters and emollients (softeners).
+They are present in the form of preservatives, antibacterials, sunscreens, and added emollients (softeners).

-But in what type of cosmetics?
-Well in almost all of them unfortunately!
-Mainly in make-up…
+But in which type of cosmetics?
+Well, in almost all of them, unfortunately!
+Especially in makeup...

 In detail, in order: